Yoav Levy, co-founder, and CEO at Upstream speaks to us about automotive cybersecurity and the Covid-19 pandemic.

 Yoav Levy: The coronavirus pandemic disrupted each of our employees’ and managers’ lives just as it disrupted the lives of everyone in the world.
 It was important for me to be transparent and honest with our staff members from the beginning and to assure them that we would retain our entire team throughout the pandemic.
 This certainly gave them peace of mind.

-Over half of the Upstream employees are parents who needed to juggle between their familial duties and being at home with their children while finding a way to keep working and grow within their career.
-Thankfully, not only were able to retain our team, and given our growth, we have increased our team significantly since the start of the pandemic.
+Over half of the Upstream employees are parents who needed to juggle between their familial duties and being at home with their children while finding a way to keep working and grow within their careers.
+Thankfully, not only were able to retain our team, but given our growth, we have increased our team significantly since the start of the pandemic.
 This presented other additional challenges as we needed to ensure the new team members had a sense of team and purpose at the company even though they were all working remotely.
 Also, at the start of the pandemic, we didn’t have an HR manager, therefore I invested a lot of time maintaining close relations with the management team and the rest of the employees.
 It really taught me the importance of seeing, understanding, and allowing the needed flexibility for our people.
 Both the pandemic and the growing process of the company brought me to the decision to hire an experienced HR manager, to make sure we have all human aspects covered.

 How did your customer relationship management evolve?
 Do you use any specific tools to be efficient?